bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 Monists, idealists and panpsychists successfully applied Occam's razor to the thinking part, and reasonably concluded that there's no need for two different mind and matter stuffs.
-Matter is what mind looks like from a distance, or, when extra generous with the blade, it is the totality of existence itself[^2].
+Matter is what mind looks like from a distance, or, when extra generous with the blade, it is the totality of existence itself[^budnik].
 And yet there's still much more for a reductionist to slice away.
 An objective reality can emerge from a web of subjective interactions, and having experienced both of those directly it is rational to consider the objective world a second-order effect.
 Space can be framed so that distance is a relative